 Niemann Pick Disease Type C

-Niemann pick disease type C (NP-C) is a rare neurovisceral disease.
+Niemann-Pick disease type C (NP-C) is a rare disorder affecting both the nervous system and internal organs.
 It is one of about 50 diseases caused by a lysosomal abnormality.
-The definition of Niemann pick disease has evolved over the years.
-It was used to be related to the accumulation of any type of lipid (fats) but now it describes the accumulation of cholesterol and related lipids only.
-The age of onset of NP-C is highly variable with some cases diagnosed at the time of birth to some in their 80s.
-NP-C is always fatal.
-The life expectancy of NP-C patients ranges from a few days to over half a century.
-NP-C is classified into early infantile, late infantile, juvenile, and adult form based on the age of onset.
+The definition of NP-C has evolved over the years; it used to be related to the accumulation of any type of lipid (fats) but now it describes the accumulation of cholesterol and related lipids only.

 NPC1 and NPC2 are the proteins that are involved in the intracellular processing of lipids.
 The exact functions of NPC1 and NPC2 proteins are not known but when these proteins are faulty due to the mutations in DNA, the lipids start accumulating in the late lysosomes.